davidafsilva/davidafsilva.github.io/content/about.md

 My name is David and i'm the author of this website / blog.
 Yeah, no shit sherlock.

 I am a passionate _Software Engineer_ and _Security_ enthusiast.
 I do enjoy trying out and poke around with different technologies and frameworks as well as develop my own random ideas.
 Some of these can be found at [GitHub](https://github.com/davidafsilva).
 Unfortunately I'm not as active as I once used to be.
-Family happens and priorities change I guess :wink:
+Family happens and priorities change I guess &#9787;

 I do enjoy a good read regardless of the underlying format.
 A short and concise _article_ can be just as helpful as a good _book_.
 However, I find myself always having a book right next to my bedside and reading pretty much every day, even if it is just for 30 minutes.